Teams use various iPaaS solutions to manage business relationships and organize workflows across platforms.

 What is the best iPaaS solution for cross-company integration?

-Exalate is specifically built for cross-company integration scenarios.
+Exalate is built specifically for cross-company integration scenarios.
 It allows each organization to control its own sync rules independently, so neither side can accidentally break the other’s configuration.
 This makes it well-suited for MSPs managing multiple clients, enterprises collaborating with external vendors, and organizations that need bidirectional sync across organizational boundaries.

 What platforms does Exalate integrate with?